strcoll, strcoll_l - string collation

 int strcoll_l(const char *s1, const char *s2, locale_t locale);

-The strcoll() and strcoll_l() functions compare the string pointed to by s1 to the string pointed to by s2, both interpreted as appropriate to the LC_COLLATE category of the current locale, or of the locale represented by locale, respectively.
+The strcoll() and strcoll_l() functions compare the string pointed to by s1 to the string pointed to by s2.
+For strcoll(), both strings are interpreted as appropriate to the LC_COLLATE category of the current locale.
+For strcoll_l(), both strings are interpreted as appropriate to the LC_COLLATE category of the locale represented by locale.

 The strcoll() and strcoll_l() functions do not change the setting of errno if successful.